Course overview

 This is a 30-credit module.

-Develop your ability to research the industry of visual arts, focusing on historical elements, and different artists and their art styles.
-Select an artist and style that you have studied in lectures, and research their work more closely, applying this to your own practice to create conceptual artwork.
+Develop your ability to research the visual arts industry, focusing on historical elements and different artists and their art styles.

 This is a 30-credit module.